 Some of the most beautiful stretches of Route 66 lie within Arizona’s borders.
 With more than 250 miles of the route still drivable, the Grand Canyon State lays claim to the longest unbroken stretch of accessible original road- 158 miles running from Ash Fork to Topock at the California border.
-Arizona is also home to the Seligman, “Birthplace of Historic Route 66”.
-Through the efforts of Angel Delgadillo, barber and owner of the Snow Cap Drive-In in Seligman, the Historic Route 66 Association of Arizona was formed in 1987 and the decommissioned road begin to find new life through preservation.
+Arizona also has the distinction of being home to the Seligman, the “Birthplace of Historic Route 66”.
+Through the efforts of Angel Delgadillo, barber and owner of the Snow Cap Drive-In in Seligman, the Historic Route 66 Association of Arizona was formed in 1987 and the decommissioned road began to find new life through preservation.
 More than thirty years later, all eight states along Route 66 have historic associations, working with passionate business owners and diehard fans to continue preserving the Mother Road.

 A beautiful drive from border to border, some of the highlights of our Route 66 trip were in Arizona, from sleeping in a wigwam to riding the jack rabbit to petting burros.
 And for reasons we cannot begin to understand, we missed a visit to the Painted Desert Trading Post, so we will definitely be back soon!